Learn About Long Term Care Options From

 The insurance may provide coverage to help pay the cost of long-term care in a variety of settings, such as a nursing home, assisted living facility or a person’s home.
 According to the American Council of Life Insurers, policyholders generally are reimbursed for the daily qualifying expenses up to a pre-determined financial limit for services assisting them with daily activities such as bathing, dressing and eating.

 Not all long term care policies are alike, however, with some restricting coverage solely to care in an assisted living facility for a certain number of hours per day.
 Policies require a defined level of physical or cognitive impairment before the policyholder can collect benefits.
-Some also have a maximum lifetime payout.
 The point here is to carefully read the long term care policy coverage terms and conditions, something an attorney or financial professional can assist with.
 (Related: Long Term Care Insurance)

 Other types of insurance policies may provide financial support to absorb some of the costs of dementia in certain cases.
 For example, disability income insurance helps replace income for a worker unable to work because of illness or injury, but to collect the benefits the policy must be in place before the symptoms of dementia appear.
 Likewise a long term care insurance policy must be in place before a diagnosis of dementia.
 (Related: Disability Income Insurance Calculator)